Bde-meij/Codam_fract-ol/README.md

 # fract-ol
 My really epic fract-ol; It can display mandelbrot and Julias and zoom to mouse position.
 Used minimal c libraries and MLX (codam library) for the graphics

-to run the program one first needs to have glfw installed
+to run the program, you first need to have glfw installed

 run "make" in the root directory run the program with "./fractol" and an option ("./fractol mandelbrot" for example)